Uncover-F/TAS/README.md

 ### Important Notice

 Please read the [LICENSE](#) file carefully before using the TAS Translation API.
-By using this API, you acknowledge that you have read, understood, and agree to be bound by the terms and conditions of the MIT License.
+By using this API, you acknowledge that you have read, understood, and agree to be bound by the terms and conditions of the Apache License 2.0.

 ### YOU ASSUME ALL RISK